Shawner1/NYC-Guide/README.md

 C) finally: http://127.0.0.1:8000/

 YOU DID IT!
-PLEASE HAVE MORE FUN USING OUR NEW YORK CITY GUIDE!
+TIME TO CHECK OUT ALL THE ACTIVITIES IN EACH BOROUGH!
 ------------------------------------------------------------------